The Serpentine Belt: Your Car’s Vital Multitasker

 That’s a lot for just one belt, especially because these functions are imperative to making your car do its job.
 If a serpentine belt brakes while you’re driving, it’s very important to pull over as soon as you can; otherwise, you’re risking very serious engine damage and a much more costly repair.

 Even Tough Belts Wear Down

-Manufacturers know how important this belt is – so it’s built to last.
-But with all things car-related, wear and tear happens, and replacement is necessary.
+Manufacturers know how important this belt is, so it’s built to last.
+But with all things car-related, wear and tear can happen and replacement becomes necessary.
 The serpentine belt should be included in your manufacturer’s recommended service interval schedule, but a visual inspection is all you need to determine if it needs replacement ahead of time.
 Some signs to look for are:

 - More than three or four cracks per inch